bjsi/incremental-media-mpv/README.md

 | GNU/Linux | `~/.config/mpv/script-modules/` |
 | Windows | `C:/Users/Username/AppData/Roaming/mpv/script-modules/` |

-2. Copy the text from [this file](https://raw.githubusercontent.com/CogentRedTester/mpv-scroll-list/master/scroll-list.lua) into a new file called scroll-list.lua inside the script-modules folder.
+2. Save the text from [this file](https://raw.githubusercontent.com/CogentRedTester/mpv-scroll-list/master/scroll-list.lua) into a new file called scroll-list.lua inside the script-modules folder.
-3. Copy the text from [this file](https://raw.githubusercontent.com/CogentRedTester/mpv-user-input/master/user-input-module.lua) into a new file called user-input-module.lua in the script-modules folder.
+3. Save the text from [this file](https://raw.githubusercontent.com/CogentRedTester/mpv-user-input/master/user-input-module.lua) into a new file called user-input-module.lua in the script-modules folder.

 ### Updating